House of Loredan: Genealogy

+Partial genealogical tree of a branch of the Loredan family, 13th to 16th century.

 It is worth noting that all of the cadet branches most likely share a common ancestor, presumably Marco Loredan, as he was ascribed to the Great Council of the Republic in 1080, according to the 16th-century philosopher Jacopo Zabarella.

 Note: The genealogical trees were constructed mainly from information provided in the Dizionario Biografico degli Italiani.

 Note: The only comprehensive genealogical tree is that of the branch of Santo Stefano; genealogical trees of other branches are partial and do not feature recent members.